MrMiner-org/TheMinerzCoin/doc/tor.md

 # TOR SUPPORT IN BITCOIN

-It is possible to run TheMinerzCoin  as a Tor onion service, and connect to such services.
+It is possible to run Blackcoin More as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 ## Compatibility